Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Numerical Experiments

 \subsubsection{Results for Unit Commitment}

 Our main content specifically focuses on the comparison between the proposed SFLA and ExactS.
-Comparisons with LA, W-CVaR, and Bonferroni are excluded here due to their significant disadvantages relative to the proposed SFLA as demonstrated in Appendix~\ref{appen:sup_res_UC}.
+Comparisons with LA, W-CVaR, Bonferroni, and ALSO-X\# are excluded here due to their significant disadvantages relative to the proposed SFLA as demonstrated in Appendix~\ref{appen:sup_res_UC}.
 Also, our numerical results suggest that both the proposed SFLA and ExactS exhibit variability.
 To reach a more robust conclusion, we test a range of parameter settings and implement $150$ random runs for each setting.
-Figure~\ref{fig:suc_timeF} visualizes the distribution of the \emph{TimeF} metric, while the mean values and the computational speedup of the proposed SFLA over ExactS are summarized in Table~\ref{tab:suc}.
+Figure~\ref{fig:suc_timeF} visualizes the distribution of the \emph{TimeF} metric.
 As can be seen, except for a single parameter setting $(\epsilon=0.025, \theta=0.1, N=50)$ where the proposed SFLA shows a minor underperformance ($12\%$ slower), the SFLA demonstrates significant computational speedup in \emph{TimeF} over ExactS: the computational speedup reaches $10\times$ for a parameter setting $(\epsilon=0.025,\ \theta=0.1,\ N=150)$, and the speedup is $3.8\times$ for the average \emph{TimeF} of the 12 parameter settings.
-Moreover, as shown in Figure~\ref{fig:suc_timeF}, the upper bounds of the error bars ($97.5$-th percentile) for the proposed SFLA are lower than those of ExactS in 8 out of 12 parameter settings and comparable in the remaining settings, indicating a reduced likelihood of extreme cases with prolonged computation times.

-Regarding the time required to achieve optimality (\emph{Time}), Table~\ref{tab:suc} shows that the proposed SFLA demonstrates slower performance in 3 of 12 settings, indicating challenges in achieving the final minor solution improvements needed to meet the desired \texttt{MIPGap}.
-However, the speedup rate is still around $1.7\times$ for the average \emph{Time} of the 12 parameter settings, suggesting an overall advantage of the proposed SFLA over ExactS.